aliciaxl/catalog-SEA/README.md

 Chair catalog website created for the Snap Engineering Academy project assessment stage.
 The website displays a catalog of chairs, displayed as cards with an image and information including the product name, designer, year made, manufacturer, and a brief description.
 The app allows users to:
    * View catalogued chairs.
-   * Search for a chair by product name, designer, manufacturer, or description.
+   * Search for a chair by product name, designer, year, manufacturer, or description.
    * Add a chair into the catalog using a form.
    * Remove a chair.
    * Sort the list of chairs based on product name, designer, or year.